Emergency Solar Management

 • investing in both large-scale and community batteries.

-Although batteries can be helpful in reducing the risk that low load events may present to system and network security, there are challenges with this approach:
+Although batteries can reduce the risk that low load events may present to system and network security, there are challenges with this approach:

-• There is a two-year lead time for the development, procurement, and installation of large-scale batteries, and we are racing against the clock to get a solution implemented before the system is at a critical risk.
+• There is a two-year lead time for the development, procurement, and installation of large-scale batteries.
+We are racing against the clock to get a solution before the system is at a critical risk.

 • Household batteries can support the system only if they are controllable.
 For example, most batteries are full by midday - this means they cannot assist any further in a low load event, which is likely to occur in the early afternoon.
 The technology and settings for orchestrating household batteries is still being developed.